A woman holds up a large whitehead fish caught on a frozen lake

 Many of the largest walleye are caught on large chub or sucker minnows on set lines.
 Northern pike are plentiful in Lac des Mille Lacs, with some specimens approaching the 15- to 20-pound mark.

-Pike are frequently a by-catch when walleye fishing but can be targeted with a frozen herring or a live sucker under a tip-up.
+Northern pike are frequently a bycatch when walleye fishing, but can be targeted with a frozen herring or a live sucker under a tip-up.
 Quick strike rigs allow the pike to be hooked in the mouth and not down the throat.
 Some perch are caught in Lac des Mille Lacs as well, but they are more of an occasional bonus than a target species.

-For more information about ice fishing on Lac Des Mille Lacs, visit Superior Country.
+Learn more about ice fishing on Lac Des Mille Lacs.

 Black Bay, Lake Superior

 Perch is the primary focus in the winter as more than half of the bay is closed for walleye fishing.
-From Bent Island northward no walleye can be fished in Black Bay.
-Luckily, the perch fishing is great and some true jumbos that measure up to 14 inches (35 centimetres) can be caught.
+From Bent Island northward, no walleye can be fished in Black Bay.
+Luckily, the perch fishing is great and some true jumbos that measure up to 35 centimetres (14 inches) can be caught.

 Bays End, Thunder Bay

-You can also use the larger-sized white tube jigs like the Droptine Tackle Hunger Strike tube.
+You can also use larger white tube jigs, such as the Droptine Tackle Hunger Strike tube.
 Hanging a frozen herring or sucker just off the bottom can also get trout to bite.
 Most lake trout will be four to eight pounds, but fish approaching 20 pounds are possible.

-Whitefish are common in Bay’s End and grow quite large, upwards of 30 inches (76 centimetres) or more.
+Whitefish are common in Bay’s End and grow quite large, upwards of 76 centimetres (30 inches) or more.
 Most whitefish are in water from six to 15 metres deep and respond to smaller jigging spoons.
 The Williams Ice Jig and Pilkki spoon are two of the better choices.

 Lake herring suspend in the water column, often just below the ice.
-Many anglers look down their ice hole and sight fish them.
-Herring have a small mouth so can be tricky to catch.
-Small jigging spoons will catch them but adding a trailer line off the spoon and adding a pearl bead with a treble is even better.
+Many anglers look down into their ice hole and sight-fish them.
+Herring have a small mouth, so they can be tricky to catch.
+Small jigging spoons will catch them, but adding a trailer line off the spoon and adding a pearl bead with a treble is even better.

 Steelhead are usually found in less than seven metres of water.
 They are aggressive fish and will hit a wide variety of jigging spoons, tubes and bucktail jigs.
 Some anglers hang trout eggs on set lines just below the ice for steelhead.

-For more information about ice fishing on Bays End, visit Superior Country and Thunder Bay.
+Learn more about ice fishing on Lake Superior and beyond.

 Lake of the Woods